fparpas/Developing-Agentic-AI-Apps-Hackathon/Student/Challenge-02-python.md

 ```

 ### Task 2: Scaffold your MCP server (C# / .NET)

-Open the Program.cs file in your project and replace its contents with the following code:
-This code sets up a basic console application that uses the Model Context Protocol SDK to create an MCP server with standard I/O transport.
+Open the `Program.cs` file in your project and replace its contents with the following code.
+This sets up a basic console application that uses the Model Context Protocol SDK to create an MCP server with standard input/output (stdio) transport.
 ```csharp
 using Microsoft.Extensions.DependencyInjection;
 using Microsoft.Extensions.Hosting;